mozilla/debug-ping-view/README.md

 # Glean Debug View
 This is a proof of concept web application for viewing Glean debug pings in real-time.

+## Contributing
+Since this repository is private, CircleCI is not able to build from forks.
+As a workaround PRs should be submitted from branches pushed to origin.

 ## Building
 ```
 npm run build